crisu83/yii-configbuilder/README.md

 ## Environment specific configurations

-If you need different environments in your application you can use the `EnvConfigBuilder` together with the `EnvCommand` to easily set environment specific configurations.
+If you need different environments in your application you can use the **EnvConfigBuilder** together with the **EnvCommand** to easily set environment specific configurations.

 ### Configuration

-Add the `EnvCommand` to your console config file (normally found in `protected/config/console.php`):
+Add the env command to your console config file (usually **protected/config/console.php**):

 ```php
 // console application configuration